The Student Counseling Center offers a full range of counseling services at no charge to all UT students who meet eligibility requirements.

 Student Counseling Center services are a confidential process designed to help you address your concerns, make better decisions, learn effective coping strategies, improve your personal skills and acquire a better awareness of your thoughts, feelings and actions.
 While in counseling, you may also examine beliefs and ways of thinking about the world, reflect on patterns of behavior, increase personal confidence, and become more aware of the needs of others.
 Most students find only a few sessions are needed to address their concerns.
 If longer term counseling is needed, your therapist will discuss this with you.

-Whether you come to the Center in crisis or come for help with an on-going problem, you need no appointment.
-After completing about twenty minutes worth of paperwork, you will see a therapist.
-He or she will aid you with any immediate crisis and will help you decide what you need in order to address ongoing concerns.
+Accessing any of our services begins with a walk-in session.
+Once you arrive at the Student Counseling Center, you will check in with the reception staff.
+You will then be asked to complete our initial paperwork (this takes most folks about 20 minutes).
+After you have completed the paperwork, you will see a therapist.
+He or she will will meet with you for about 20-30 minutes and will aid you with any immediate concerns and will help you decide what you need in order to address ongoing concerns.
 If any of our other services are appropriate for you, the walk-in therapist will arrange them.
 If other University services or resources in the community are needed, the therapist will help identify them.
 If you wish, you may download the Walk-in Paperwork, fill it out, print it out, and bring it in with you to your walk-in session.

 Walk-in hours: Monday through Friday, 10:00 am – 3:30 pm